alciesielka/CMPE789/project_2/README.md

 - Carla 9.14.0 Package from Github
 - 8GB VRAM

-1. In integrated temrinal run:
+1. In integrated terminal run:
     - pip install --user pygame numpy
 2. Extract Carla 9.14.0 to a folder
 3. Add the .whl file to Carla\PythonAPI\Carla\dist